Living Donor Liver Transplant

-In recent years, UMMC has been among the 8 largest living donor liver transplant centers in the United States.
+Our program is the #2 living donor liver transplant program in the United States for patient and graft survival, and one of the most active living donor transplant centers in the country.
 That expertise means we are among the most experienced in safely removing part of the donor’s liver to help the recipient resume a normal life as quickly as possible.

 Living liver donation involves an extremely complex surgery that must remove part of a person’s liver and place it in the recipient’s body.
 The experience of the surgical team should be your first consideration when choosing your living donor center.